This refreshing and crunchy 5 Bean Salad is perfect for a barbecue, cookout, or a light dinner. It's delicious!

 - 2 teaspoons dijon mustard

 - 1 teaspoon dried dill

 - ¼ teaspoon freshly cracked pepper

-- In a large mixing or serving bowl combine all the salad ingredients (the canned beans through the diced onion) and stir gently until combined.
+- In a large mixing or serving bowl combine all the salad ingredients (the canned beans through the diced onion).

 - In a medium-sized mixing bowl whisk together the vinegar, maple syrup or honey, mustard, salt, dill, thyme, garlic, and black pepper until combined.
 While still whisking, very slowly pour in the olive oil until all the olive oil is whisked in.

 - Pour the dressing over the beans and vegetables and gently fold in until all the beans and vegetables are covered in the dressing.
 For best flavor, chill the salad for at least 1-2.5 hours (and up to 1 day) before serving, or serve immediately if needed.

 * Using honey makes this recipe no longer vegan.

 1. Use any combination of canned beans: black beans, cannellini beans, navy beans, lima beans, and even black-eyed peas also work well in this salad.